haschdl/sphinx-tagtoctree/CONTRIBUTING.md

 2. Test build locally.
 TODO: Add to actions
 `python3 -m build`

-Generate and push a new tag
+3. Generate and push a new signed (`-s`) tag .
+A signed tag is required.

+`git tag -s v0.9.5 -m "Release of filter expressions"`

 `git push origin --tags`

+4. Build and package with `python3 -m build`
-2. Github action will then publish to PyPi on a new release.
+Github action will then publish to PyPi on a new release.

 ## Debugging